share

 An average clinic holds up to 12% of duplicated medical records.
 Moreover, up to 14% of records imply incorrect patient data, which is one of the EHR interoperability challenges.

 According to the report prepared by EHRIntelligence, 88% of hospitals can exchange clinical data electronically.
-Other organizations can only share information at a basic level or cannot exchange medical data because of the challenges they cannot overcome.
+Other organizations can only share information at a basic level or cannot exchange medical data because of the obstacles they cannot overcome.

 WHAT IS INTEROPERABILITY IN HEALTHCARE?

-Interoperability in healthcare describes the ability of different medical care providers to exchange data with the unification approach in mind.
+It describes the ability of different medical care providers to exchange data with the unification approach in mind.
 Also, it enables medical institutions to build systems that consist of various digital solutions from disparate vendors.

-How Does Interoperability Work?
+How Does It Work?

-In a nutshell, interoperability needs medical organizations to use standardized data formats and exchange protocols to share data between different systems.
+In a nutshell, It needs medical organizations to use standardized data formats and exchange protocols to share data between different systems.
 Hence, systems that use different technologies can send and receive messages that contain diverse information and interpret it error-free.

 • Health Level 7 (HL7) A popular data interoperability standard that helps exchange medical data using standardized messages and documents.